bayesplay/bayesplay-web/lib/README.md

 respectively.
 These can be re-used in standalone projects such, for example, building other package for statistical computations.
-The main `cmd/bayesplay` module primary serves as a bridge between go/WASM and Javascript and is likely to only be useful in the context of the [bayesplay webapp](https://bayesplay.colling.net.nz).
+The main `cmd/bayesplay` module primary serves as a bridge between go/WASM and JavaScript and is likely to only be useful in the context of the [bayesplay webapp](https://bayesplay.colling.net.nz).